ChiralCarbon/docAppBackend/README.md

-# ic_backend
+# docAppBackend
-Backend for the Inner Circle App
+Backend for the CCE doctor App